 Fall in Colorado: An Overview

 Growing up in Denver, it always seemed like the warm, lazy days of summer instantly turned into dark, snowy dredge of winter.
 There were only a handful of days with cool temps and changing leaves.

-Fall is also a shoulder season for tourism, so the crowds are mostly gone and there are deals to be found.
+Fall is also a shoulder season for tourism, so the crowds are mostly gone and there are great deals to be found.
 But most of all, the leaves, they are a-changing!

 In Colorado, that means the aspens turn GOLD.
 Seeing the aspen colors at their peak in late September/early October is a lifetime must-do.

-I have a personal affinity for road trips, so below I’ve outlined the ultimate Colorado leaf-peeping road trip.
+I have a personal affinity for road trips, so below I’ve outlined the ultimate Colorado fall road trip.
 It covers the entire state, with each leg of the trip hitting the biggest and best aspen groves.

 Depending on your fall road trip time constraints, you can do the whole itinerary as one trip or take on any of the individual legs for a day or weekend escape from Denver while the leaves are changing.
 You will not be disappointed!

-4-Day Colorado Fall Colors Road Trip Itinerary
+4-Day Colorado Fall Road Trip Itinerary

 Each leg of this fall Colorado fall foliage itinerary includes a bonus hike as an option so you can check out the beauty of the fall colors up close and stretch your legs a bit.

 Leg 1: Denver to Vail

-Via Rocky Mountain National Park and Steamboat Springs – MAP
+- Route: Rocky Mountain National Park and Steamboat Springs – MAP

-Drive-time: 7.5 hours
+- Drive time: 7.5 hours

 Leg 2: Vail to Crested Butte

-Via Aspen and Carbondale – MAP
+- Route: Aspen and Carbondale – MAP

-Drive-time: 6 hours
+- Drive time: 6 hours

 This leg of the road trip is the highlight.
-Don’t get me wrong, everywhere on this list is spectacular, but the combination of Vail, Independence, McClure, and Kebler Passes might be beauty overload.
+Don’t get me wrong, everywhere on this itinerary is spectacular, but the combination of Vail, Independence, McClure, and Kebler Passes might be beauty overload.

 The driving distance on this leg is a bit shorter, but you’ll want every second to stop for photos and soak in the magnificence.

 Lose some of the leaf-peeping crowds that flock to Maroon Lake near Aspen and become surrounded by aspen trees on this beautiful 12-mile out and back.

 Leg 3: Crested Butte to Pagosa Springs

-Via Silverton and Durango – MAP
+- Route: Silverton and Durango – MAP

-Drive-time: 5.5 hours
+- Drive time: 5.5 hours

-Leg 3 is another shorter day drive-time wise, but for good reason.
+Leg 3 is another shorter day drive time-wise, but for good reason.
 You’re heading down to the western slope and then beyond into the San Juans, Colorado’s most dramatic mountain range which are often amplified by fall aspen leaf beauty.

-Bonus Hike: The Colorado Trail from Molas Pass to the Animas River.
-This hike is a little backwards, which makes it kind of fun.
+This hike is a little backward, which makes it kind of fun.
 Start at the top of Molas Pass and hike down on the Colorado Trail to the Animas River and the train tracks of the Durango-Silverton Narrow Gauge railway.
-On the way, you’ll pass into the tree line (and through aspens of course) with close-up views of the impressive Vestal Peak.
-It’s four miles down to the river, dropping 3,000 feet in the process.
-Remember, you’ll have to climb all the way back up if you make it all the way down to the river!

 Leg 4: Pagosa Springs to Denver

-Via Salida, Fairplay, and Georgetown – MAP
+- Route: Salida, Fairplay, and Georgetown – MAP

-Drive-time: 8 hours
+- Drive time: 8 hours

 It is an awesome 13-mile, class 1 trail that rewards hikers with some golden aspens on the way to the top.
 Get more trail info here.

 Fall is the most wonderful time of the year in Colorado for a road trip; now get out there and enjoy!